ibm-granite/granite-embedding-models/README.md

     "Definition of summit for English Language Learners. : 1 the highest point of a mountain : the top of a mountain. : 2 the highest level. : 3 a meeting or series of meetings between the leaders of two or more governments."
     ]

-# encode queries and passages
+# encode queries and passages.
+The model produces unnormalized vectors.
+If your task requires normalized embeddings pass normalize_embeddings=True to encode as below.
 query_embeddings = model.encode(input_queries)
 passage_embeddings = model.encode(input_passages)